team-notch/franklin/_notes/promo-marketing-site-content.md

 ## goals for the promo site
 - make a connection with a person and,
-- show them the problem franc solves
+- x show them the problem franc solves
 - be a place for festivals to learn about ways they can get the use of franc at their festival
-- contact: dribble, twitter, email
+- x contact: dribble, twitter, email
 - copyright
 - ability to share
--

 ## site layout
 - top section describes the problem, makes a connection with the user the "yeah...
 I've been there!"